-Botox is the first FDA-approved wrinkle-reducing injectable.
-It first appeared on the market 30 years ago.
-Twenty years later, the FDA approved a slightly different formulation for the same treatment.
+Botox is the first FDA-approved injectable for reducing wrinkles.
+It appeared on the market 25 years ago.
+Ten years later, the FDA approved a slightly different formulation for the same treatment.
 It’s called Xeomin.

 Patients interested in smoothing out their wrinkles may wonder which of the two anti-wrinkle treatments is better.
-The following article explains the differences and similarities between Botox and Xeomin, helping you choose the right neurotoxin injectable for you.
+The following article explains the differences and similarities between Botox and Xeomin, helping you choose the right neurotoxin injectable.

 What is Botox?